GKiant/gkiant/README.md

 # 💫 About Me:
 I'm a passionate Frontend developer with a strong foundation in modern web development technologies.
-I specialize in building high-quality web applications that are responsive, scalable, and performant.
+My aim is to build high-quality web applications that are responsive, scalable, and performant.
 With a keen eye for detail and a commitment to delivering top-notch results.
 Currently exploring new technologies and learning from my peers in the React community.

 I am always excited to collaborate on new projects and I am open to discussing any opportunities in the frontend development field.